Do your homework

 Is there enough storage space for clothing?
 If dresses will be taken on trips, can they hang freely in the closets?
 Do the drawers work easily yet have some provision for not coming open as the coach is driven?

+A word about fuel mileage.
 Many sellers give rosy mpg figures.
 Any figures for a gas motorhome of 7 and above is predicated on your driving at 55-60.
+Drive faster and you are looking at 5-6.
+Diesel pushers can do 9 and above.
 Class C’s are no better on fuel than A’s.

 While Buying an Used RV